kdenisiuk/Manager/README.md

 -after selection of specific customer you can add detail.
 Details represents events like device repair errand (typical for computer service)

--you can generate PDF with customer and specified event data (serice card). select customer -> to PDF
+-generate PDF with customer and specified event data (serice card). select customer -> to PDF

--you can send email to the customer with customizable subject and text
+-send email to the customer with customizable subject and text
 _________________________________________________
 TODO